cbroult/jira-auto-tool/README.md

    ```
 2. Adjust the file to your context.

-**WARNING** - It is highly recommended that the JIRA_API_TOKEN value is set as an environment variable
-and **NOT** in the generated file.

-While we strive to use convention over configuration as a principle, the following environment variables have to be set
-in order to use this tool:
+The following environment variables have to be set to use this tool. **Except** for te `JIRA_API_TOKEN` that should
+be done via the configuration file.

 Some explanations: